klynch71/6502sim/README.md

 # 6502 Verilog Gate-Level Simulator
-> A simulator for the 6502 microprocessor with all internal control signals represented in order to better understand the inner workgings of the 6502.

 This is a near gate-level simulator of the 6502 microprocesor with all internal control signals represented.
 Most of the control signals come from the random_control_logic block.